akshayshanker/OneMoment/README.md

 Say no to crazy ad-hoc simulated weight matrices!

 Influence function generation follows [Erickson and Whited (2000) ](https://www.jstor.org/stable/10.1086/317670).
-See also Jay Kahn's useful exposition [here](https://j-kahn.com/files/influencefunctions.pdf).
+See also Jay Kahn's useful exposition ['Influence Functions for Fun and Profit'](https://j-kahn.com/files/influencefunctions.pdf).

 The project is currently under development and highly experimental.